-Although hitting the “send” button on your email seems like an inconsequential step in your article pitching process, I recommend pausing before you take that action.
+Although hitting the “send” button on your email seems like an inconsequential step in your article-pitching process, pause before you take that action.

-That moment of excited impatience could spoil all the important research you’ve just performed.
+That moment of excited impatience could spoil all of the important research you’ve just performed.

 Caution: avoid these days of the week

-Although they would normally love your idea, you’ve asked them at a time when they don’t want to be bothered.
+Although they typically would love your idea, you’ve asked them at a time when they don’t want to be bothered.